johannesulf/nautilus/docs/source/guides/prior_distribution.rst

 -------------

-If one wants to use a distribution function not available in ``scipy``, one can also specify the inverse transformation :math:`f^{-1}` manually.
+If one wants to use a distribution function not available in ``scipy``, one can also specify the inverse transformation :math:`f` manually.
 This will also be the case if the prior is not separable.
 For example, let's assume we have two parameters.
 We want the first model parameter to follow a uniform distribution in the range :math:`[0, 1]` and the second parameter to follow a uniform distribution in the range :math:`[0, x]`.
 This can be achieved with the following code.

 .. code-block:: python